How Ledger Wallets Carry Out Transactions

 An Offline Key is the Only Key

 It might seem like a different world, but this scenario is not all that far away from how you handle your crypto.
 When you create a blockchain address, your ownership of everything stored there depends on your private keys.
-If someone else gets those keys, consider your stuff gone.
+If someone else gets those keys, consider your crypto assets gone.

 A key stored online is simply not safe.
 And that can be complicated.

-And unless you’ve been hiding under a rock, you’ll know that Ledger’s entire mission is protecting your private keys by keeping them offline and securely in your device.
+Ledger’s entire mission is protecting your private keys by storing your keys away from the internet.
 But that still leaves one question.